CSCfi/csc-user-guide/docs/computing/overview.md

 ## Accessing Puhti

-To gain access, please go to [my.csc.fi](https://my.csc.fi) to apply for access to Puhti.
+To be able to use Puhti, you need to have a CSC user account that belongs to a computing projec that has access to Puhti.
+CSC user accounts and projects are mangged with [my.csc.fi](https://my.csc.fi) portal.
 Further instructions are provided in the Accounts section of this user guide.

 ## Connecting to Puhti